 We often stop at a lovely spot at Haslam in South Australia, where you pay a minimum overnight fee.
 They have flushing toilets and water although no showers or power.
 If you love fishing, you can catch plenty of Squid from the local jetty and the odd fish or two.

-Tip- Wear old clothes as the ink the squid spurts out will stain your clothes.
-Arrive early as not large area.
+Tip - Wear old clothes as the ink the squid spurts out stains your clothes.
+Arrive early as not a large parking area.
 Suitable for caravans, mobile homes and campers.

 Recipe for Cooking Calamari